Bhim Sen Sachar: Early life

 Sachar was born on 1 December 1894.
 He did BA and LLB in Lahore and practiced law in Gujranwala, which is now in Pakistan.
 He was attracted to the freedom movement and joined the Indian National Congress party at a young age.
 In 1921, he was elected as the Secretary of Punjab Pradesh Congress Committee.
 By the time India gained independence in 1947, he was an important member of the party.

 Years in Pakistan

 Around the time of Independence, Sachar accepted citizenship of Pakistan and became a member of the First Pakistan Constituent Assembly.
 He later relinquished the Pakistan citizenship and returned to India.

 Back in India

 In 1949, the Congress selected him for the office of Chief Minister of Punjab.
 He took oath on 13 April 1949 and served until 18 October 1949.
-However, bitter factional politics in the state party unit between Gopi Chand Bhargava and Sachar led to the first ever imposition of President's rule in any state in India under Article 365 of Indian Constitution.
+However, bitter factional politics in the state party unit between Gopi Chand Bhargava and Sachar led to the first ever imposition of President's rule in any state in India under Article 365 of the Constitution of India.